-On April 12, 2020, BRSA announced that the total notional amount of banks' currency swaps, forwards, options and other similar derivative transactions with non-residents, excluding the transactions with their non-resident financial subsidiaries and affiliates which are subject to consolidation, total amount of wrong-way derivatives transactions have been limited not to exceed 1% of the bank's most recently calculated regulatory capital, and the total amount of right-way derivatives transactions have been limited not to exceed i) 1% of the bank's most recently calculated regulatory capital for transactions with remaining maturities of seven days or less, ii) 2% of the bank's most recently calculated regulatory capital for transactions with remaining maturities of thirty days or less, and iii) 10% of the bank's most recently calculated regulatory capital for transactions with remaining maturities of one year or less.
-On September 25, 2020, BRSA announced that these ratios are revised as follows i) 10% for the aforementioned transactions where banks receive TRY at the maturity date (wrong-way transactions), ii) 2% where banks pay TRY and receive FX in exchange for the aforementioned right-way transactions with remaining maturities of seven days or less, iv) 20% for the aforementioned right-way transactions with remaining maturities of one year or less.
-On November 11, 2020, the BRSA further revised these ratios as follows: i) 5% for the aforementioned right-way transactions with remaining maturities of seven days or less, ii) 10% for right-way transactions with remaining maturities of thirty days or less, and iii) 30% for right-way transactions with remaining maturities of one year or less.
+On April 12, 2020, BRSA announced that the total notional amount of banks' currency swaps, forwards, options and other similar derivative transactions with non-residents, excluding the transactions with their non-resident financial subsidiaries and affiliates which are subject to consolidation, total amount of wrong-way derivatives transactions have been limited not to exceed 1% of the bank's most recently calculated regulatory capital, and the total amount of right-way derivatives transactions have been limited not to exceed i) 1% of the bank's most recently calculated regulatory capital for transactions with remaining maturities of seven days or less, ii) 2% of the bank's most recently calculated regulatory capital for transactions with remaining maturities of one year or less.
+On September 25, 2020, BRSA announced that these ratios are revised as follows i) 10% for the aforementioned transactions where banks receive TRY at the maturity date (wrong-way transactions), ii) 2% where banks pay TRY and receive FX in exchange for the aforementioned right-way transactions with remaining maturities of seven first in exchange for the aforementioned right-way transactions with remaining maturities of seven first in exchange for the aforementioned right-way transactions with remaining maturities of seven first in exchange for the aforementioned right-way transactions with remaining maturities of thirty days or less, iv) 20% for the aforementioned right-way transactions with remaining maturities of one year or less.